compacctsys/Droiditor/README.md

 # Droiditor

-Droiditor is an Android library that aims to support audit and transparency in mobile, ubiquitous and extended reality (XR) systems.
+Droiditor is an Android library to support audit and transparency in mobile, ubiquitous and extended reality (XR) systems.
 It works capture---in real time---information about the nature and operation of an Android-based application, through recording information on the inputs, outputs from a device, as well as aspects of system state.

 Example use-cases include:
 * to help support understand what the user was doing, how the system was behaving, and in which context it was being used -- perhaps when something went wrong